HMA Review: Quick Expert Summary

 HMA VPN’s email support is really disappointing.
 I sent the support team 10+ emails, but I only received a response to 1 email — and it took 3 days and the support rep only answered a part of my question.
 Many of the top VPNs like Private Internet Access and VyprVPN respond to emails within 2-3 hours and provide thorough and informative information.

-HMA VPN is only really good for secure browsing and torrenting, and there are significantly better VPNs out there in 2023, such as ExpressVPN and Private Internet Access.
+HMA VPN is a good VPN, but there are significantly better VPNs out there in 2024, such as ExpressVPN and Private Internet Access.

 That said, HMA VPN has some major drawbacks.
-It lacks advanced security features like perfect forward secrecy and RAM-only servers, it doesn’t work with popular streaming sites like Netflix and Amazon Prime, its quick-connect feature doesn’t always connect you to the fastest server, it doesn’t work in restrictive countries, it’s pricier than most competitors, its customer support is terrible, and its live chat is unavailable.
+It lacks advanced security features like perfect forward secrecy and RAM-only servers, its quick-connect feature doesn’t always connect you to the fastest server, it doesn’t work in restrictive countries, it’s pricier than most competitors, its customer support is terrible, and its live chat is unavailable.

 Frequently Asked Questions